Thinking of rewarding your employees’ hard work with a gift or a Christmas bonus? Then read on…

 A gift of money is treated as regular earnings, so a bonus will go through your payroll with PAYE and National Insurance deducted.
-Give your payroll account manager plenty of notice so that the extra payment can be set up on the payroll software in plenty of time to hit the Christmas pay packet.
+Give your payroll account manager plenty of notice so that the extra payment can be set up on the payroll software in plenty of time to hit the Christmas pay packet, but also be clear whether the cash bonus figure you are giving is gross (before deductions) or net (after deductions).

-If you give a gift instead of a bonus it may count as a ‘trivial’ benefit and won’t need to be reported.
+If you give a gift instead of a cash bonus it may count as a ‘trivial’ benefit and won’t need to be reported to HMRC.
 Chocolates, ordinary wine, flowers – in fact any small gift can be classed as trivial.
-A gift is more likely to be considered trivial if it’s to do with your employees’ welfare ie a gift to celebrate a birthday.
-If in doubt, check with the HMRC employer helpline 0300 200 3200.
-Any gift worth £50 or less will be exempt.
+A gift is more likely to be considered trivial if it’s to do with your employees’ welfare i.e. a gift to celebrate a birthday or a special occasion.

 But if the gift is of value, a piece of jewellery, for example, it will count as a benefit in kind and will need to be reported to HMRC.